LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Babies and young children should not feel frightened for long as this is harmful for their growing brains.
 Young children can’t be naughty and when babies and young children are crying and frightened, they must be comforted with kindness.
 Check for physical causes first.
 Speak in a slow, gentle and calm voice.
 Gentle sounds and singing helps, especially if the mother sang the same tunes during pregnancy.
 Use slow, rhythmic movement like rocking or patting.
 Older children start to feel calmer if they are encouraged to clap, hum, laugh or stamp their feet in a slow rhythm until the strong emotion has passed.

-\[Box\] A slow, gentle voice and rhythmic movements can be used to calm a baby or young child.
+> A slow, gentle voice and rhythmic movements can be used to calm a baby or young child.

 ### 4-9 How does this help?